Elderly lady smiling at a man at desk

 That’s all for now

-The income test is only part of the Centrelink's eligibility test to see if you can get the Age Pension.
-You'll also need to meet an assets test and the Age Pension starting age.
+The assets test is only one part of the Centrelink eligibility test to see if you can get the Age Pension.
+Make sure you check the other factors as well.

 Return to Age Pension & Super